Leveraging Queue Length and Attention Mechanisms for Enhanced Traffic Signal Control Optimization: Preliminary

+In this study, our primary focus is on conventional and representative 4-way, 12-lane, 4-phase intersections (Figure~\ref{fig:inter}).
+In this section, we provide a comprehensive summary of the definitions that are integral to TSC methods.

 \textbf{Definition 1} (Traffic network).
-The traffic network is described as a directed graph in which each node represents an intersection, and each edge represents a road.
+The traffic network is described as a directed graph where each node represents an intersection, and each edge represents a road.
 One road consists of several lanes with vehicles running on it.
-As an intersection, an incoming lane is for entering vehicles, and an outgoing lane is for exiting vehicles.
 We denote the set of incoming lanes and outgoing lanes of intersection $i$ as $\mathcal{L}_{i}^{in}$ and $\mathcal{L}_{i}^{out}$ respectively.
 The lanes are denoted with $l,m,k$.
-As is shown in Figure~\ref{fig:inter} (a), there are one intersection, four incoming roads, and twelve incoming lanes.
+As is shown in Figure~\ref{fig:inter} (a), there are one intersection, four incoming roads, four outgoing roads, twelve incoming lanes, and twelve outgoing lanes.

 \textbf{Definition 2} (Traffic movement).
-A traffic movement is defined as the traffic traveling across an intersection towards a certain direction, i.e., left turn, go straight, and right turn.
-According to the traffic rules in some countries , vehicles that turn right can pass regardless of the signal but must yield at red lights.
+A traffic movement is defined as the traffic traveling across an intersection towards a specific direction, i.e., left turn, go straight, and right turn.
+According to the traffic rules in some countries, vehicles that turn right can pass regardless of the signal but must yield at red lights.
 As shown in Figure~\ref{fig:inter} (b), there are twelve traffic movements.

 \textbf{Definition 3}(Signal phase).
 Each signal phase is a set of permitted traffic movements, denoted by $d$, and $\mathcal{D}_i$ denotes the set of all the phases at intersection $i$.
-As shown in Figure~\ref{fig:inter}, twelve traffic movements can be organized into four phases (c) or eight phases (d), and phase \#C is activated in (a).
+As shown in Figure~\ref{fig:inter}, twelve traffic movements can be organized into four-phase (c), and phase \#2 is activated in case (a).

 \textbf{Definition 4} (Phase queue length).
-The queue length of each phase is the sum queue length of the incoming lanes of the phase, denoted by
+The queue length of each phase is the sum queue length of the incoming lanes of that phase, denoted by

 in which $q(l)$ is the queue length of lane $l$.

 \textbf{Definition 5} (Intersection queue length).
 The queue length of each intersection is defined as the total queue length of the incoming lanes of the intersection, denoted by